enels/git-lecture/README.md

 ## Git Tutor

-A repository one git lecture
+A repository on git lecture